 From 1100 to 1952, The Tower of London was used as a prison for those particularly disliked by the Royal Family.
-Prisoners here, as we all know, were usually beheaded – though it seems even this did not end their time confined to the building.
+As we all know, prisoners here were usually beheaded – though it seems even this did not end their time confined to the building.

-Visitors and employees at the tower have long reported voices and apparitions, which they attribute to the large number of ghosts believed to dwell within the tower walls.
+Visitors and employees at the tower have long reported voices and apparitions, which they attribute to the many ghosts believed to dwell within the tower walls.

 Since its opening in 1839, Highgate has become one of London’s most infamously haunted locations.
 This historic cemetery is the final resting place for over 170,000 people, across an estimated 53,000 graves.

 It was after this time that stories of the occult started to surface.
-People would often report the sighting of figures dressed in dark robes, chanting, and practising dark rituals.
+People would often report seeing figures dressed in dark robes, chanting and practising dark rituals.

 These stories gave birth to the legend of the Highgate Vampire.
 Supposedly he was a medieval nobleman who practised black magic in Romania.
 His coffin was brought to England and buried where the Highgate Cemetery was to be located.